A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Formulation of the problem

 where $\Omega=(-L/2,L/2)$ and a prime denotes ordinary differentiation with respect to $y$.
 Three length scales exist for this problem: the channel width, $L$, the deformation length, $L_d$, and the scale at which the basic flow varies, $L_U$.
 In what follows, dimensional expressions are retained when addressing physical phenomena, but in the mathematical case studies expressions are implicitly non-dimensionalised using the length scale $L_U$ (i.e., $L$ and $L_d$ are $L/L_U $ and $L_d/L_U$ in the dimensional form, respectively).

-In the $1$--$\nicefrac{3}{4}$ layer model, $U(y)=-\Psi'(y)$ and $Q'(y)$ are linked by
+In the $1\frac{3}{4}$ layer model, $U(y)=-\Psi'(y)$ and $Q'(y)$ are linked by

-Therefore two of the three basic flow profiles, $U(y)=-\Psi'(y)$, $U_{\rm deep}(y)$, and $Q'(y)$ may be specified independently, after which the third is fixed.
-The importance of (\ref{Q'}) in planetary science arises from the fact that observing $U$ and $Q'$ determines $U_{\rm deep}$, providing new insights into the nature of deep jets \citep{Dowling1995_estimate,Read2006,Read2009,Read2009b}.
-Furthermore, as we shall see shortly, if the Rossby Mach number profile is given, then $U$ and $Q'$ can be related.
+Note that in this model a Galilean transformation in $x$ is applied for both layers so that $U$, $U_{\rm deep}$ are replaced by $U-\alpha$, $U_{\rm deep}-\alpha$, respectively, implying that $Q'$ is unchanged (note that this is not the case in the $1\frac{1}{2}$ layer model, where $U_{\rm deep}$ is related to bottom topography and hence not altered in the Galilean shift).
+The link (\ref{Q'}) implies that two of the three basic flow profiles, $U(y)=-\Psi'(y)$, $U_{\rm deep}(y)$, and $Q'(y)$ may be specified independently, after which the third is fixed.
+This is important in planetary science, as observing $U$ and $Q'$ determines $U_{\rm deep}$, providing new insights into the nature of deep jets \citep{Dowling1995_estimate,Read2006,Read2009,Read2009b}.
+Furthermore, as we shall see shortly, if there is a neutrality hypothesis that can potentially be used to constraint the reciprocal Rossby Mach number, to be defined in (\ref{RosM}), then $U$ and $Q'$ can be related.
 This is useful as $U$ is easily observable, while precise measurements of $Q'$ require accurate temperature retrievals and thus pose a relatively greater challenge.
-Physically, the gas giant zonal winds are observed to be quite stable, hence in planetary physics, determining neutral Rossby Mach number profiles has been a focus.
-In the wider context, it is important to note that our mathematical analysis holds for the quasi-geostrophic equation linearised around a broad range of $U(y)$ and $Q'(y)$ profiles.
+Physically, the gas giant zonal winds are observed to be quite stable; hence in planetary physics, determining neutral Rossby Mach number profiles has been a focus.

-Given a wavenumber, $k\geq 0$, and deformation radius, $L_d> 0$, equation (\ref{EQ}) and the boundary condition constitute an eigenvalue problem for the complex phase speed, $c=c_r+ic_i$.
-It is easy to confirm that the complex conjugate of the eigenvalue is also an eigenvalue.
-Therefore if there is a $k$ that yields $c_i\neq 0$, the flow is unstable.
-We assume that $U$ and $Q'$ are $C^1$, so unless $(U-c)$ vanishes somewhere, the eigenfunctions belong to the function space
+Given a wavenumber, $k\geq 0$, and deformation radius, $L_d> 0$, equation (\ref{EQ}) and the boundary conditions constitute an eigenvalue problem for the complex phase speed, $c=c_r+ic_i$.
+For fixed $L_d$, if there is a $k$ that yields $c_i> 0$, the flow is unstable.
+It is easy to confirm that the complex conjugate of the eigenvalue is also an eigenvalue; however, when $|c_i|$ is small, only the mode with $c_i>0$ provides a good approximation to the viscous problem.